andrewthomaslee/nix-templates/templates/nixfastapi/README.md

 nix build .#checks.<system>.pytest
 ```

+## Web Browsers
+Included web browsers in the devShell:
+- Brave
+- Firefox
+- Ladybird
+- Chromium ( Linux only )

-###### Firefox issues with CSS...
+### Firefox issues with CSS...
-Firefox browser at the moment has issues with loading style sheets.
-To avoid this issue, you can use chromium browser, which is included in the devShell along with brave and firefox, or stop using certain CSS features.
+Firefox browser at the moment has issues with rendering certain CSS styles.
+To avoid this issue use another browser or stop using certain CSS features.